craigahobbs/python-build/README.md

 - `SPHINX_DOC` - The Sphinx documentation directory.
 Default is "".

 - `GHPAGES_SRC` - The gh-pages target's source directories and files.
 Directories must end with a slash ("/").
-If SPHINX_DOC is defined, the default is "build/doc/html/", otherwise "".
+Default is "build/doc/html/" if SPHINX_DOC is defined, otherwise "".

 - `UNITTEST_PARALLEL` - If set, use unittest-parallel for running unit tests.
 Default is "".